Types of Experiential Learning

 Activities intended to find solutions to real world problems, culminating in a concrete end product.
 May or may not involve an external partner.

-• Ingmara Wheeler, a civil engineering student, worked with the Department of Transportation for her team’s senior design project, designing two covered bridges to be built in St. Martin’s while considering economic, social, environmental and historical constraints.
+• Ingmara Wheeler, a civil engineering student, worked with the Department of Transportation for her team’s senior design project, designing two covered bridges to be built in St. Martins while considering economic, social, environmental and historical constraints.

-• Holly Ayles, a student in the business capstone course Strategic Management, worked with her class to complete marketing research and strategizing to increase sales possibilities for Malley Industries, a company manufacturing ambulances, wheelchair accessible vehicles and other mobility-centered products.
+• Holly Ayles, a student in the business capstone course Strategic Management, worked with her class to complete marketing research and strategizing to increase sales possibilities for Malley Industries, a company manufacturing ambulances, wheelchair accessible vehicles and other mobility-centred products.

 Project-based learning can be found in all UNB faculties.